Convex co-compact groups with one dimensional boundary faces

 Using Benoist's theorem, one can deduce the following special case of Theorem~\ref{thm:cc_one_d_faces}.

-\begin{corollary}[to Benoist's result] Suppose $\Omega \subset \Pb(\Rb^4)$ is a properly convex domain and $\Lambda \subset \Aut(\Omega)$ is a discrete group which acts co-compactly on $\Omega$.
-If every boundary face of $\Omega$ has dimension at most one, then $\Lambda$ is relatively hyperbolic with respect to a (possibly empty) collection of virtually Abelian subgroups of rank two. \end{corollary}
+\begin{corollary}[to Benoist's result] Suppose $\Omega \subset \Pb(\Rb^4)$ is a properly convex domain and $\Gamma \subset \Aut(\Omega)$ is a discrete group which acts co-compactly on $\Omega$.
+If every boundary face of $\Omega$ has dimension at most one, then $\Gamma$ is relatively hyperbolic with respect to a (possibly empty) collection of virtually Abelian subgroups of rank two. \end{corollary}

-In fact, using the structure of 3-manifolds one can deduce Benoist's theorem fairly easily from the above corollary and so Theorem~\ref{thm:cc_one_d_faces} can be viewed as an extension of this restated version of Benoist's theorem.
+In fact, using the theory of 3-manifolds and relatively hyperbolic groups, one can deduce Benoist's theorem from the above corollary and so Theorem~\ref{thm:cc_one_d_faces} can be viewed as an extension of this restated version of Benoist's theorem.

-Theorem~\ref{thm:cc_one_d_faces} also provides a partial answer to a question asked by Choi-Lee-Marquis.
+Theorem~\ref{thm:cc_one_d_faces} also provides a partial answer to a question asked by Choi--Lee--Marquis.

-\begin{question}\cite[Remark 1.11]{CLM2016} Suppose $\Omega \subset \Pb(\Rb^d)$ is a properly convex domain and $\Lambda \subset \Aut(\Omega)$ is a discrete group which acts co-compactly on $\Omega$.
-If $\Omega$ is irreducible and non-symmetric, is $\Lambda$ relatively hyperbolic with respect to a (possibly empty) collection of virtually Abelian subgroups of rank at least two? \end{question}
+\begin{question}\cite[Remark 1.11]{CLM2016} Suppose $\Omega \subset \Pb(\Rb^d)$ is a properly convex domain and $\Gamma \subset \Aut(\Omega)$ is a discrete group which acts co-compactly on $\Omega$.
+If $\Omega$ is irreducible and non-symmetric, is $\Gamma$ relatively hyperbolic with respect to a (possibly empty) collection of virtually Abelian subgroups of rank at least two? \end{question}